chriskimck/sproj2018/README.md

 October 23rd, 2018:
-This week I worked on constructing the presentation for next week, creating and finalizing the Gantt Chart for our group for the remainder of the semester, focusing on how to integrate the RPi with the neural network code now that we have the necessary packages installed into the RPi and starting to think about the poster for the upcoming poster session.
+This week I worked on constructing the presentation for next week, creating and finalizing the Gantt Chart for our group for the remainder of the semester, focusing on how to integrate the RPi with the convolutional neural network model now that we have the necessary packages installed into the RPi and starting to think about the poster for the upcoming poster session.
+We also have identified potential other hardwares in case the RPi does not pan out for us, the primary lead being the LattePanda Alpha device, which is a very powerful device that can run tensorflow.

 October 30th, 2018:
+This week I focused on the real-time signal processing implementation with Justin and the integration of the CNN model to the Raspberry Pi.
+While we are still encountering bugs with importing the model we are very close and know that it is definitely possible to port the model into the RPi.
+The main concern will be the lack of a GPU and the inability to operate at a latency that we want.
+These issues were raised up during our presentation and from listening to feedback of other presentations.

 November 6th, 2018:
-This week I worked on constructing the poster for the upcoming
+This week I worked primarily on constructing the poster for the upcoming poster session.
+We have begun our tests to see whether or not the RPi would be a feasible hardware solution for a real-time implementation now that we have the model imported to the RPi and have the necessary tools to conduct testing.

 November 13th, 2018:
+This week we talked about how the senior projects poster session went and how we would implement the feedback that we've received from those who gave us advice/feedback in the session.
+In addition, I primarily worked on the final report outline and what that would entail.
+We are envisioning 20-25 pages, as our project is very much a research-based one.
+I have continued to work on the real-time signal processing as well.

 November 20th, 2018:
+This week we've identiifed that there is an evident latency issue with the RPi and the model itself.
+David is working on potentially reducing/changing around things like batch_size and implementing some parameter reducing tricks to try to reduce the number of parameters while achieving similar results, and is still hopeful that we can use the RPi and not have to drop a decent amount of money to get better hardware.
+I am not as optimistic, and am really looking into the LattePanda Alpha as well as other potential solutions.

 November 27th, 2018:
+This week we have allocated the final report portions in which each of us will write and have began discussions on how we envision our final presentation to look like.
+David has been experimenting but it seems like the RPi is not going to be a long-term hardware deicsion for our group.
+Justin and I are seeing if there are any non-CNN model improvements that can be further made in regards to latency.
+I also received a very cool/useful article from Professor Keene from the atlantic "How Restaurants Got So Loud" and am planning to incorporate that into the final presentation.
+I also received an article from a friend and have done research on it: a very cutting-edge approach to source separation by Facebook.

+Article: Neural Separation of Observed and Unobserved Distributions Neural Egg Separation... what kind of name is that.
+Nonetheless, this is a novel method that is flexible for multiple source separation problems (one being the cocktail party problem) and "achieves much better performance than other methods and was usually competitive with full-supervision".
+The method seems a bit too novel for us to implement as of yet, as it was literally released in November 2018, but can potentially be another alternative we can consider.